kejiahp/kejiahp/README.md

-## Hi, I'm [kejiahp](https://www.linkedin.com/in/morenikeji-popoola) (Morenikeji Popoola)
+## Hi, I'm [kejiahp](https://www.linkedin.com/in/morenikeji-popoola) (Morenikeji Elijah Popoola)

 I'm a software developer from Nigeria.

-I like to build things with distributed systems, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), modern backend APIs, and modern frontend frameworks.
+I like to build things with distributed systems, SQL and NoSQL databases, Docker, Python, TypeScript (and JavaScript), Mobile Applications, modern backend APIs, and modern frontend frameworks.

 I plan on adding Go to the mix, tune in next time for that.😉